pivotal-cf-experimental/ops-manager-example/README.md

 It is important to note what part of our example repo you are trying to change.
 When changing the example release, it often leads to bumping example-release.
 This is because products are explicit around which release version they are consuming.

 The classic example is that you've added/removed a property to one of the job specs.

+## Templating

+Both the metadata and the credhub migration js migration are templates which get populated with the relevant version, stemcell, and other info when you run the `./build-pivotal-file` script.
+When making changes, be sure to change the template, rather than the generated files.

 ## Cutting a dev release